Okwan25/Bulk-RNAseq-Interactive/README.md

 Welcome to the bulk-RNAseq analysis without code !

-This version is to help biologist to analyze theses data.
+This simplified version of the DEGs analysis pipeline will try to take care of your analysis as much as possible.

 Please follow theses step: